Zaynstir/WeepingSkull/README.md

 Combiner and Modifier: Zayin Brunson

-Purpose: Think of weeping angels from video games, and this is the same but with a skull head.
-It follows a person, and lights up its eyes, whenever it does not recognize a face.
+Purpose: It was a fun side project aside from school work. it's only purpose was to be creepy to those who walked by.
+It would use PyImageSearch motion tracking to analyze video feed picked up by a raspberry pi camera module and then rotate a server motor with a halloween prop skull connected to it to simulate the skull watching people as they walked by.
+It would stop following a person if the person looked at it.
+The skull acts as a weeping angel from a variety of Sci-Fi movie and video games.
+In short, the skull will follow a person as long as it cannot recognize a face from that person.